How I Built My GitHub Pages Site Using Actions + VS Code

 }

-Now press Ctrl + Shift + B to instantly start Jekyll.
+Now press Ctrl + Shift + B to instantly start the dev server.

 Publishing Changes